Handoff Strategies

 - ✅ What they're good at (description, prompt)

-- ✅ What tools they need (tools list)
+- ✅ What business tools they need (tools list)

 - ✅ How they sound (voice, greetings)